Lastrellik/Calico-Home-Security/docs/development/dev_environment_setup.md

 	* Note - if you already have Atom installed it will launch the existing Atom instance you have installed and install itself as a plugin
 4. Wait for installation to complete.
 When prompted, restart Atom.

-## (Windows Only) Install Clang
+## Install Clang
 Clang is what PlatformIO uses for the Intelligent Code Autocompletion.
-It comes installed on some platforms but not on Windows.
+It comes installed on some platforms but not on Windows or some flavors of Linux.
 Other platforms may also need to install it.
 You can find all the platform instructions (here)[http://docs.platformio.org/en/latest/ide/atom.html#ide-atom-installation-clang].

 1. Navigate to the (Clang Download)[http://llvm.org/releases/download.html] page.
 2. Under the `Pre-Built` Binaries section, choose the (Clang for Windows (64-bit))[http://releases.llvm.org/3.9.1/LLVM-3.9.1-win64.exe] option to download it